gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Stop and restart the development server.
 As you do, you'll see quite a few newly created nodes get logged to the terminal console.

-Let's use this API to add the slugs for our markdown pages to `MarkdownRemark` nodes.
+Let's use this API to add the slugs for our Markdown pages to `MarkdownRemark` nodes.

 Change our function so it now is only looking at `MarkdownRemark` nodes.